manishjha201/awesome-solutions/README.md

 ### User Workflow
 1. User Login and Navigation.
 2. Search and select products.
-2. Add products to the cart.
+3. Add products to the cart.
-3. Proceed for checkout.
+4. Proceed for checkout and prepare Payment.
-4. Do payment.
+5. Place the order.
+6. Payment.

 ### User Login and Navigation workflow
 ![User Workflow](images/eshopping_workflow_diagram.jpg)